mdn/content/files/en-us/learn/forms/form_validation/index.md

 Inside the contained code, we check whether the email input's `validity.typeMismatch` property returns `true`, meaning that the contained value doesn't match the pattern for a well-formed email address.
 If so, we call the {{domxref("HTMLInputElement.setCustomValidity()","setCustomValidity()")}} method with a custom message.
 This renders the input invalid, so that when you try to submit the form, submission fails and the custom error message is displayed.

-If the `validity.typeMismatch` property returns `false`, we call the `setCustomValidity()` method an empty string.
+If the `validity.typeMismatch` property returns `false`, we call the `setCustomValidity()` method with an empty string.
 This renders the input valid, so the form will submit.

 You can try it out below: